lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 ### Clean-up existing Brand Portal publish configurations {#clean-up-existing-config}

-Most of the times when publishing is not working, the reason can be that the user who is publishing (for example: [!UICONTROL mac-&lt;tenantid&gt;-replication]) doesn't have the latest private key, and hence publish fails with "401 unauthorized" error and no other error is reported in replication agent logs.
+Most of the times when publishing is not working, the reason can be that the user who is publishing (for example: **[!UICONTROL mac-&lt;tenantid&gt;-replication]** doesn't have the latest private key, and hence publish fails with "401 unauthorized" error and no other error is reported in replication agent logs.
 You might want to avoid troubleshooting and create a new configuration instead.
 For the new configuration to work properly, clean up the following from AEM author setup:

-1. go to [!UICONTROL localhost:4502/crx/de] (considering you are running author instance on [!UICONTROL localhost:4502]):
+1. Go to **[!UICONTROL localhost:4502/crx/de]** (considering you are running author instance on [!UICONTROL localhost:4502]):
    i. delete /etc/replication/agents.author/mp_replication&#42;
    ii. delete /etc/cloudservices/mediaportal/&lt;config_name&gt;

-2. go to [!UICONTROL localhost:4502/useradmin]:
+2. Go to **[!UICONTROL localhost:4502/useradmin]**:
-   i search for user [!UICONTROL mac-&lt;tenantid&gt;-replication ii delete this user
+   i. search for user **[!UICONTROL mac-&lt;tenantid&gt;-replication]** ii. delete this user

 Now the system is all cleaned up.
 Now you can attempt creating a new  cloudservice  config and still use the already existing JWT application in [https://legacy-oauth.cloud.adobe.io/](https://legacy-oauth.cloud.adobe.io/).
 There is no need to create a new application, rather just the public key needs to be updated from the newly created cloud config.